-RAF Scampton Historical Museum
+RAF Scampton Heritage Centre

-However, the museum is not just dedicated to that particular mission, as it also covers the history of the base from 1917 up to the present day as the home of the RAF's aerobatic display team; the Red Arrows.
+However, the Heritage Centre is not just dedicated to that particular mission, as it also covers the history of the base from 1917 up to the present day as the home of the RAF's aerobatic display team; the Red Arrows.
 Also featured prominently is the station's role as a V-Force base for the Vulcan, equipped with its Blue Steel missile.

 Walk around the two-thirds scale model of the Thor intermediate nuclear missile, which was based in the county in the early sixties and formed part of our national deterrent.

-Look at the on-site locations on the base where the famous film the Dam Busters was shot.
+Look at the on-site locations on the base where the famous film the Dambusters was shot.
 And if you are lucky, the Reds will be taking off or landing after a practice sortie.

 |Season Dates||Opening Hours|